 Biography

+In 1986, Brooks founded Gracie Films, a television and film company.
 Although he did not intend to do so, Brooks returned to television in 1987 as the producer of The Tracey Ullman Show.
-He hired cartoonist Matt Groening to create a series of shorts for the show, which eventually led to The Simpsons in 1989.
-The Simpsons won numerous awards and is still running after 20 years.
+He hired cartoonist Matt Groening to create a series of shorts for the show, which led in 1989 to The Simpsons.
+The Simpsons won numerous awards and is still running after over 35 years.
 Brooks also co-produced and co-wrote the 2007 film adaptation of the show, The Simpsons Movie.
-In total, Brooks has received 47 Emmy nominations, winning 20 of them.
+Brooks has received 53 Emmy nominations, winning 21 of them.

 Filmography